 Regardless of the guest list and the non-alcoholic refreshments, it can’t hurt to bring along some support.
 Ask a sober friend to come along with you to keep you accountable and to help you stay strong.
 If you can’t bring a friend along, you can arrange to call them beforehand or during the party if you’re feeling vulnerable.
 You can also bring along some soda, fruit juice, or sparkling water to ensure you’ll always have something to distract you from drinking.
 This can also keep others from trying to tempt you with a drink, since you’ll already be all set.
 Finally, don’t forget to call on what you’ve learned at addiction treatment centers; these can help restore your strength and faith during a time of need.

 Have an exit plan

-Those who have never gone to addiction treatment centers or struggled with substance abuse themselves may have a hard time understanding the depth of your problems or your reasoning for making such a big change in your life.
-They may already know you've spent time at a drug or alcohol rehab center or they may be oblivious as to why you aren't drinking.
-Either way, they could pepper you with questions or do their best to get you to join them in having "just one."
+Those who have never gone to rehabs in AZ or struggled with substance abuse themselves may have a hard time understanding the depth of your problems or your reasoning for making such a big change in your life.
+They may already know you’ve spent time at a drug or alcohol rehab center or they may be oblivious as to why you aren’t drinking.
+Either way, they could pepper you with questions or do their best to get you to join them in having “just one.”
 Even if everyone in attendance is perfectly understanding, being around a group of people enjoying their alcohol may be extremely difficult for you.